Finding Great Places to Retire Since 2006!

 City festivals include the Hiawatha Traditional Music Festival, Art on the Rocks, Harbor Fest, the Marquette Area Blues Fest and more.

-Marquette General Hospital, the regional medical center, is accredited by the Joint Commision.
-It is also the only Level II trauma center in the U.P. and is a primary stroke center.
+Marquette General Hospital provides medical care and is the only Level II trauma center in the U.P.

 The Marquette Senior Center offers a wide variety of health, education, nutrition, fitness and recreation programs, as well as the services of state-licensed social workers.